 Banh Mi Tacos: Tender strips of perfectly seasoned pork tenderloin are wrapped in lettuce and topped with pickled veggies for a hand-held dinner that sings with flavor.
+These Paleo Tacos are fusion food at it’s best.

 I have many, many friends that have gone Paleo.